Nonparametrically consistent depth-based classifiers: Simulations

-with $d_i\n:=r(D_0\n(\Xb_i))-D_1\n(\Xb_i)$.
-Smoothed versions use derivative-based methods to find a polynomial minimizing (\ref{missclass}), where the indicator $\mathbb{I}[d>0]$ is replaced by the logistic function $1/(1+e^{-td})$ for a suitable $t$.
-As suggested in \cite{Li:2010vy}, value $t=100$ was chosen in these simulations. $100$ randomly chosen polynomials were used as starting points for the minimization algorithm, the classifier using the resulting polynomial with minimal misclassification (note that this time-consuming scheme always results into better performances than the one adopted in \cite{Li:2010vy}, where only one minimization is performed, starting from the best random polynomial considered).
+with $d_i^{(n)}:=r(D_0^{(n)}(\Xb_i))-D_1^{(n)}(\Xb_i)$.
+Smoothed versions use derivative-based methods to find a polynomial minimizing (\ref {missclass}), where the indicator $\mathbb{I}[d>0]$ is replaced by the logistic function $1/(1+\mathrm{e}^{-td})$ for a suitable $t$.
+As suggested in Li, Cuesta-Albertos and Liu \cite{Lietal2012}, value $t=100$ was chosen in these simulations. $100$ randomly chosen polynomials were used as starting points for the minimization algorithm, the classifier using the resulting polynomial with minimal misclassification (note that this time-consuming scheme always results into better performances than the one adopted in Li, Cuesta-Albertos and Liu \cite{Lietal2012}, where only one minimization is performed, starting from the best random polynomial considered). \end{enumerate}